Come build the future of education financing.

-“The more I learned about the system and the backwards business model of traditional lenders the more it became increasingly clear that the focus was on fees, instead of trust.”
+“The more I learned about the system and the backward business model of traditional lenders the more it became increasingly clear that the focus was on fees, instead of trust.”

 What about the vast majority of Americans that don’t want to pay these high rates?
 Should they not be able to borrow money at a reasonable and fair rate?
 Should they not be able to get a loan based on the merits of who they are instead of how our broken credit system sees them?